 With a focus on women and talent of color, Culture Collective is driving change within its industry while also representing creatives who are redefining their culture.

-As Jonathan stated in his Variety 2019 Inclusion Impact Report interview, “I wanted to build a company that has diversity and inclusion as its mission…it is important because without it our culture’s narrative could be lost or mistold.”
+While providing its clients with the services to build their careers, Culture Collective is also exemplifying and promoting diverse and inclusive leadership in entertainment which is greatly lacking in music companies today.
+As Jonathan stated in his Variety Inclusion Impact Report interview, “I wanted to build a company that has diversity and inclusion as its mission…it is important because without it our culture’s narrative could be lost or mistold.”

-In his career Jonathan has overseen the development of many notable artists and brands including Anita Baker, Emily King, Cory Henry, Luke James, Michelle Williams, Miguel, Kool & the Gang, Lecrae, Leon Thomas, Outside Lands Music Festival, Bonnaroo Music and Arts Festival and many more.
+During his career Azu, a two-time Billboard 40 Under 40 Power Player, also spent time as EVP of Operations and Business Development for Superfly Presents and VP of Music Partnerships for CBS Radio.
+He has also been credited with the development of many notable artists and brands including Anita Baker, Emily King, Cory Henry, Luke James, Michelle Williams, Miguel, Kool & the Gang, Leon Thomas, Outside Lands Music Festival, Bonnaroo, American Express and many more.